cgonzalez007/InterfaceAbstractLab/src/lab2/readme.txt

 Instructions for Lab #2:
 ----------------------
-1. Create an interface super class that contains common methods to be inherited by the sub-classes that are provided.
+1. Create an interface super class that contains common methods to be inherited by the sub-classes that are provided.x
 2. Modify your sub-classes to take advantage of this inheritance.
 You will need to implement all methods in the sub classses Remember that Netbeans has a wizard to help you with this.
 You will see a little yellow light bulb at the left of the code.
 Clicking it will let "implement all abstract methods".
 How will you deal with common properties?
-Remember, Interfaces can't habe properties!
+Remember, Interfaces can't have properties!x
-3. Fix any and all encapsulation problems.
+3. Fix any and all encapsulation problems. x
 4. Create a startup class to test your code.
-In this startup class create and use at least one instance of each sub-class.
+In this startup class create and use at least one instance of each sub-class.x
 5. In the startup class document what you think is good or bad about this architecture from the perspective of using abstraction and inheritance.
-   (Remember, a startup class must have a main method)
+   (Remember, a startup class must have a main method)x
 6. In your solution when can Liskov Substitution principle be used and when is it not possible.
 Write down your answer by providing a comment in the startup class.